Dawn FM: Background and release

 On January 1, 2022, the Weeknd teased a possible surprise release of the album in an Instagram post, which featured a screenshot of a text conversation he had with his best friend and creative director La Mar Taylor.
 After exchanging New Year's greetings, the Weeknd messaged that "Everything feels chaotic again.
 Music can heal and that feels more important than another album rollout.
 Let's just drop the whole thing and enjoy it with the people...
 XO."
 The next day, the Weeknd hinted at the album's arrival, tweeting "wake up at dawn tomorrow".
 On January 3, he announced the album's official title through a trailer video and announced that it would be released on January 7, 2022.
 He subsequently revealed the track listing through a second trailer on January 5.
 On January 11, the Weeknd announced an expanded edition of the album subtitled Alternate World including two remixes and previously released single "Moth to a Flame" with Swedish House Mafia.
-During its first week, Dawn FM was only available via digital music and streaming platforms; physical copies were shipped at later dates.
-Addressing the initial lack of physical copies, the Weeknd took to Twitter and wrote, "this doesn't matter to me.
-[W]hat matters is getting to experience the album together with the fans during these times."

 Composition

-Primarily a pop record, Dawn FM is rooted in dance-pop and synth-pop genres.
-Recalling 1980s electronic bands such as Depeche Mode and Duran Duran, the album significantly incorporates new wave, funk, and EDM, alongside elements of disco, electropop, hip hop, city pop, soft rock, psychedelia, R&B, blues, boogie, electro, dubstep, drum and bass, and techno.
+Dawn FM has been primarily described as pop, synth-pop, dance-pop, and R&B. Recalling 1980s electronic bands such as Depeche Mode and Duran Duran, the album significantly incorporates new wave, funk, and EDM, alongside elements of disco, electropop, hip hop, city pop, soft rock, psychedelia, blues, boogie, electro, dubstep, drum and bass, and techno.

+During an episode of Memento Mori, the Weeknd cited Britney Spears, Nas, Swedish House Mafia, Kid Cudi, Kanye West and Tyler, the Creator as the artists who have inspired the album.
 Influences of Michael Jackson's Off the Wall (1979) and Thriller (1982) are also present in Dawn FM.